zerothi/sisl/README.md

-sisl provides an interface to [TBtrans][tbtrans] and enables the calculation of transport using the non-equilibrium Green function method and easily allows calculation of tight-binding systems of more than 500,000 atoms.
+sisl provides an interface to [TBtrans][tbtrans] and enables the calculation of transport using the non-equilibrium Green function method and easily allows calculation of tight-binding systems of millions of atoms.

 ## Downloading and installation ##